wagood/wagood/README.md

 ### Hi there 👋

 I'm a php/js developer, mostly working around Laravel.
-Also I have experience in developing applications using Craft CMS, Prestashop, Phalcon, Vue, JQuery.
+Also I have experience in developing applications using Laravel, Craft CMS, Prestashop, Phalcon, Vue, JQuery.

 <!--
 **wagood/wagood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.